 WHAT WE DID

 So, finding activities proved to be pretty tricky because although Aspen is actually pretty family-friendly and there were plenty of things to do with toddlers / kids, there (understandably) isn’t much geared toward families with ~six month olds.
-This meant that we had to get creative with our activities since we had Sophie with us.
+This meant that we had to get a little creative with our activities.
 I think this would have been more difficult if we had been there longer than our 2.5 day stay, but this length of time actually worked out great for us.

 Aspen is actually a relatively small place that is first and foremost a tourist destination filled with [mostly] hotels, shopping, and restaurants.
 This means that it’s incredibly walkable and visitor-friendly.
 We are used to walking around Seattle and bigger cities like Manhattan, so this was a piece of cake by comparison.